pawelpluta/supreme-programming-methodologies/methodologies/ricochet-programming/README.md

 ![Ricochet Programming overview](images/1-ricochet-overview.png)
 Assuming, that you are refining work pretty well, and create tasks for each user story.
 According to the timeline, developer started the work from `Task A`.
 Once finished, `Task C` was started, and then `Task B`.
-During work on each of the tasks, small pieces of code were added, that developer is unaware they might reflect other parts of code.
+During work on each of the tasks, small portions of code were added, that developer is unaware they might reflect other parts of code.
 Those ricochets, when code is developed with high quality, might hit other tasks, crushing them and reduces their complexity.

 ![Scaled Ricochet Programming](images/2-scaled-richocet.png)